Health

 Online Application

-You will be notified via email the status of your application and will receive an electronic copy of the approved burn permit.
+You will be notified via email the status of your application and will receive an electronic copy of the burn permit.

 Apply for a Burn Permit